MackanT/WorkTimer/README.md

 # WorkTimer
-Program to calculate time spent on different projects and calculate wages for them
+A helper program to keep time of time spent on different tasks, with built in DevOps integration.

+# Changelog

+1.0.0 (2025-06-26)
+- First official release
+- Fixed long standing bug with customer headers auto-closing on minimization of the program